LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #6: COMMUNITY SERVICE

-PILLAR #7: BUILDING SOCIAL AND CULTURAL CAPITAL
+PILLAR #7: SOCIAL SKILLS AND CULTURAL APPRECIATION

 BUILDING SOCIAL AND CULTURAL CAPITAL